 One Race vs. Another

 There are many of you reading this who care deeply about the trades and the people who work in them.
-There are some really bad and damaging ideas out there and most of the worst ones don’t have to do with pulling a better vacuum or replacing a capacitor properly.
-These ideas are deeper and more dangerous and cut to the heart of what it means to be successful in life and in work.
-Things like –
+There are some really bad and damaging ideas out there, and most of the worst ones don't have to do with pulling a better vacuum or replacing a capacitor properly.
+These ideas are deeper and more dangerous; they cut to the heart of what it means to be successful in life and in work.
+These are things like:

 Unprofessional Emotional Outbursts